 And the best way for us to celebrate is with a Winter Barbecue – Persian Style, with kabob.

-In last night’s case, we made kabob-e barg (filet mignon), kabob-e koobideh (ground beef kabob) and joojeh kabob (chicken breast kabob).
-Each are prepared differently, and each are equally delicious.
+In last night’s case, we made kabab barg (filet mignon), kabob koobideh (ground beef kabob) and joojeh kabob (chicken breast kabob).
+Each are marinated differently, and each are equally delicious.
 And with cousin Babak manning the grill, my husband’s cousin, no one turned down the invitation to this family barbecue.

-All three kabobs were prepared and marinating two nights before the big day.
-The kabob-e barg and joojeh kabob were marinated similarly: onions, garlic, yogurt, saffron, salt and pepper.
+Whether you are preparing barg kabob or one of the other Persian kabob varieties, the meats are prepared and marinated one or two nights before the big day.
+The kabab barg and joojeh kabob were marinated similarly: onions, garlic, yogurt, saffron, salt and pepper.
 The filet is cut thin, about half-inch thick while the chicken is a big chunkier, about 2 inch chunks.

-We use long flat skewers for our kabobs, and one skewer full of meat is a lot for one person to handle.
+No skinny sticks for these kebabs.
+Persians use long flat metal skewers for ours, and one skewer full of meat is a lot for one person to handle.
 In our culture, more isn’t just better – it’s a must.
 And way too much food is just right!

 So calculating how much meat per person can be a challenge, depending on how generous you want your portions to be.
-We figured approximately half a pound of meat per person, but I’m sure I ate more!
+On average, I usually measure about 1/4-pound per person.
+But since we are Persian, and we love our kabob, we measured approximately half a pound of meat per person, but I’m sure I ate more!

 It might be a throw back to a primitive time, but almost every Iranian’s home, especially one who grills kabobs, has a straw fan to fan the flames by hand and keep the coals burning hot.